thinking design for people and the planet

 what things endure?

-the challenges posed by climate change require a paradigm shift towards more sustainable and conscious consumption. new circular systems (cradle-to-cradle) probe the enduring environmental and social impact of design, materials, production, labor, and distribution. through big system changes and small personal efforts, we can begin to secure a healthier and more equitable planet for the future.
+and behaviors.
+New circular systems (cradle-to-cradle) examine the enduring ecological and social impacts of design, materials, production, labor, and distribution. through big system changes and small personal efforts, we can begin to build a healthier and more equitable planet for the future.

 -